Nitin2004577/Learn-js/README.md

 # JavaScript

--programming language
+-programming languages
 -High level, interpreted, -multi-paradigm
 -Built on C++
 -USed to build frontend web pages
 -Node.js used to build APIs